ahamilton144/hamilton-2021-EMODPS-financial-risk/README.md

     * Outputs
       * `data/generated_inputs/synthetic_data.txt` - Synthetic time series of SWE, revenue, and CFD contract payouts (using baseline market price of risk (lambda) parameter value).
 Needed for MOO.
       * `data/generated_inputs/param_LHC_sample_withLamPremShift.txt` - Parameter sample file with a newly-calculated contract for differences (CFD) pricing shift based on sampled market price of risk (lambda) value.
 Used in sensitivity analysis MOOs.
-      * Figures 2-6 from main text and S2-S3 from Supporting Information text
+      * Figures 2-6 from main text and S2-S3 from Supporting Information, in `figures` directory
   * Run `make_swe_copula_plot.py`
-    * Output - Figure S1 from Supporting Information
+    * Output - Figure S1 from Supporting Information, in `figures` directory
-    * This function takes ~2 hours on my laptop.
+    * This takes ~2 hours on my laptop.
 Skip this step if you don't want to reproduce this plot.
 * Transfer new files from `data/generated_inputs/` to cluster (skip this step if performing all analysis on same machine)
 * Create baseline, sensitivity, & retest versions.
 Compile each C++ using MPI.
+All steps executed from directory `code/optimization`
   * `sh remake.sh`
   * Note: you may need to alter compiler, library/module locations, etc., in `remake.sh` and `makefile` based on your machine.
 * Run MOO for baseline & sensitivity analysis, from `code/optimization/` directory, in bash shell.